 |Notes: These pre-emergent herbicides should only be applied to well-established turfgrass lawns.

-Typically, the optimum time for lawn fertilizer applications and pre-emergence herbicide applications do not coincide.
-However, the small amount of potash in the 0-0-7 blends is normally not a problem, & may be useful on sandy soils with fall applications to improve cold weather hardiness of the lawn.
+Typically, the optimum time for lawn fertilizer applications and pre-emergent herbicide applications do not coincide.
+However, the small amount of potash in the 0-0-7 blends is not a problem, & may be useful on sandy soils with fall applications to improve cold weather hardiness of the lawn.